Denver Air Traffic Outage Under FAA Investigation

 Key Takeaways:

-• The FAA is investigating a 90-second radio outage at Denver International Airport earlier this week where both primary and backup frequencies failed, affecting communication for about 20 pilots.
+• The FAA is investigating a 90-second communication outage at Denver International Airport where both primary and backup radio frequencies failed, affecting 20 pilots.

-• This incident follows two other major radar and radio outages in the past two and a half weeks at a facility managing air traffic for Newark Airport.
+• This incident follows recent radar and radio outages at a facility managing air traffic for Newark Airport, though the U.S. Transportation Secretary maintains the system is safe due to multiple redundancies.

 See a mistake?
 Contact us.